-Since January 2009, Franco-Nevada has received 50% of the gold produced from the Palmarejo gold and silver operation located in Chihuahua Province, Mexico which is owned and operated by Coeur Mining, Inc. (“Coeur”) as part of a stream agreement.
-In June 2014, Franco-Nevada agreed to terminate the existing stream agreement once Coeur has delivered the minimum 400,000 ounce obligation set as part of the original stream agreement.
-As of December 31, 2015, Coeur had delivered 370,672 ounces (51,420 ounces in 2015) and it is expected that the minimum obligation will be satisfied in mid-2016.
-Franco-Nevada will pay approximately $416 per ounce for the remaining ounces owed under the minimum obligation.
+Since January 2009, Franco-Nevada has received 50% of the gold produced from the Palmarejo operation located in Chihuahua Province, Mexico which is owned and operated by Coeur Mining, Inc. (“Coeur”).
+Palmarejo is a silver project with a considerable gold by-product.
+In June 2014, Franco-Nevada agreed to terminate the existing stream agreement once Coeur has delivered the minimum 400,000 ounce obligation under that agreement.
+The minimum obligation was met in the third quarter of 2016.

-As part of the agreement to terminate the original stream agreement, Franco-Nevada entered into a new 50% gold stream with Coeur on the Palmarejo project.
-Franco-Nevada believes the restructured agreement improves mine economics for Coeur and extends the mine life of the entire Palmarejo operation.
+In June 2014, Franco-Nevada also entered into a new 50% gold stream with Coeur on the Palmarejo project with ongoing payments equal to the lesser of $800 per ounce (no inflation provision) and the then prevailing spot price for gold for each ounce delivered under the new gold stream agreement.
+The restructured agreement improves mine economics for Coeur and extends the mine life of the entire Palmarejo operation.
 This agreement continues to apply to the extensive land position totaling over 1,200 km2.
-Franco-Nevada provided an upfront $22.0 million deposit to be used to partially fund the development of the Guadalupe underground mine on the Palmarejo property.
-Ongoing payments will be equal to the lesser of $800 per ounce (no inflation provision) and the then prevailing spot price for gold for each ounce delivered under the new gold stream agreement.
+Franco-Nevada provided an upfront $22 million deposit to be used to partially fund the development of the Guadalupe underground mine on the Palmarejo property.
+In 2016, Franco-Nevada received 29,328 ounces under the original Palmarejo agreement and 7,058 ounces under the revised agreement.

 |Total Revenue to FNV ($ million)